-- 5.10 Brigstock has a GP Surgery located adjacent to the village hall on Bridge Street, the practice provides a range of medical and nursing services and includes a dispensary.
+5.10 Brigstock has a GP Surgery located adjacent to the village hall on Bridge Street, the practice provides a range of medical and nursing services and includes a dispensary.
 The Surgery is a satellite facility of the Lakeside Practice in Corby and provides NHS Services to other neighbouring villages that do not have their own surgery.
 The Surgery is open every day however it is not currently open full-time and does not have full-time medical or nursing cover.
-Full services are available at Lakeside surgery, Cottingham Road, Corby Northants NN17 2UR - 5.11 The consultation exercise indicated that 77% of respondents felt the GP surgery was under pressure.
-The age profile of the village indicates that most residents are indeed over the age of 50 and this may be adding to the perceived pressure on services.
+Full services are available at Lakeside surgery, Cottingham Road, Corby Northants NN17 2UR

+- of the village indicates that most residents are indeed over the age of 50 and this may be adding to the perceived pressure on services.
 The services are well-respected and well-used by village residents. - 5.12 It is unlikely there will be any significant changes to the services provided although there remains scope to extend opening times subject to demand and resources.